Turn-Based Strategy Role Playing Game: Turns by Party

 - Don’t you know this war is over?
 Toward the end it gets tedious.
 Even with only a couple enemy cities left to conquer, enemy armies are continually sent out in real time.
 Unless you want to throw your custom parties into a meat grinder, they must be brought back to a friendly city to heal.
 So be prepared to marshal many forces, in time-consuming fashion, from all across the board to try to finish the last obstacles.

 - 3D Battle Scenes!
-Remember when 3D was brand-new and all the rage?
-Well, loading times for 3D models used in each battle engagement get tiresome regardless of entertainment value.
-Brigandine isn’t the only game to do this.
-Fire Emblem: Path of Radiance pulled it off (and was less irksome about it).
-For Brigandine we cannot help but think of all the development hours spent on this aspect of the game.
+Remember when 3D graphics were brand-new?
+Well, loading times for 3D battle animations gets tiresome regardless of entertainment value.
+Maybe it’s a hardware issue as Fire Emblem: Path of Radiance on the Wii pulled it off better.
+Even if the animations are turned off, we cannot help but think of all the development hours and money spent on this aspect of the game.

 Too Big for a Bullet Point: Multiple Story Branches, Endings, & Promise Breaking